James Glickenhaus: Scuderia Cameron Glickenhaus

-Movie career
+Film career

-Glickenhaus called his first feature film, The Astrologer, "a learning experience".
-For his next movie, the vigilante movie The Exterminator, he decided to concentrate more on action and less on dialogue.
-The movie became a commercial success and Glickenhaus was asked by Avco-Embassy to deliver a more mainstream action film as his next project.
-This became the spy-thriller The Soldier, starring Ken Wahl and Klaus Kinski.
-In a 2012 interview, Glickenhaus explained that his movie career could have turned out very differently, had he decided to move to Hollywood after the success of The Exterminator:"I was contacted a lot by studios.
+Glickenhaus called his first feature film, The Astrologer (1975), "a learning experience".
+For his next film, the vigilante film The Exterminator (1980), he decided to concentrate more on action and less on dialogue.
+It became a commercial success and Glickenhaus was asked by Avco-Embassy to deliver a more mainstream action film as his next project.
+This became the spy-thriller The Soldier (1982), starring Ken Wahl and Klaus Kinski.
+In a 2012 interview, Glickenhaus explained that his film career could have turned out very differently, had he decided to move to Hollywood after the success of The Exterminator:"I was contacted a lot by studios.
 But I think I was afraid of the control of the studios.
 I had the ability to make films independently.
 I enjoyed doing it that way.
 Another part of it was I loved New York.
 I loved living in New York.
 I had a lot of friends there.
 And I knew if I really wanted to be a Hollywood director I would have had to move to LA and spend a lot of time socializing to make contacts.
 You know, for want of a better word, networking.
-And I wasn’t interested in doing that."Glickenhaus made The Protector for Golden Harvest, one of several attempts by Jackie Chan to break out in the American market, on the condition that Glickenhaus "had total creative control and final cut of the movie".
+And I wasn’t interested in doing that."Glickenhaus made The Protector (1985) for Golden Harvest, one of several attempts by Jackie Chan to break out in the American market, on the condition that Glickenhaus "had total creative control and final cut of the movie".
 The version that was released internationally is the Glickenhaus version.
 Jackie Chan edited a different version for the Hong Kong and Japanese market.

+In an interview from 2012 about his film career, he explained his reasons for retiring from the business: "What happened at the end was that the studios had taken over everything.
+And it was very difficult as an independent to compete with them.
+They could spend so much money that the stars you had access to as an independent were asking a mega amount of money.
+They knew you had no choice.
+It became harder and harder and harder."